tradingview/rest_integrations_docs/source/trading/Concepts.rst

 position is reduced by the executed quantity.
 The quantity in the other bracket order is given according to the left quantity in the partially executed bracket order.

-When the user adds brackets to the position, the broker\'s server recieves a PUT request `Modify Position`_, which contains ``stopLoss`` and ``takeProfit`` fields, or one of them.
+When the user adds brackets to the position, the broker\'s server receives a PUT request `Modify Position`_, which contains ``stopLoss`` and ``takeProfit`` fields, or one of them.

 Then these bracket orders return with ``working`` status to `/orders`_ with next values: